-For more invasive procedures appropriate anesthesia / analgesia will be used or procedure will be terminal.
+For invasive procedures and terminal procedures appropriate anesthesia / analgesia will be used.
 In consultation with the attending veterinarian, surgery protocols, including appropriate anaesthesia and analgesia is determined and frequently reviewed and updated towards best practices.
+After surgical procedures increased monitoring of mice is performed and soaked food or solid water may be offered at the bottom of the cage.